 - Since this operation is transactional, edits must be saved before it is run.

-- This operation applies to a network diagram layer that is from either a utility network or trace network in a file geodatabase, or a network diagram service.
+- This operation applies to a network diagram layer that is from either a utility network or trace network in a file or mobile geodatabase, or a network diagram service.
 When working with a utility network or trace network in an enterprise geodatabase, the input network diagram layer must be from a service.

 - The diagram you are working on must be temporary.

 - The related diagram template must enable the diagram to be extended.